 Meet Rob Nap’bleidick, Business Development Manager.

-Ecovantage has had the pleasure of working with Rob since the formalisation and inception of our branch in Queensland.
-His role is a little diverse as he assists Aaron, our Renewables General Manager, in all and any areas he feels he can use my expertise and experience.
-More specifically Rob works with prospective and existing clients and group partners within the Commercial and Industries space.
+Ecovantage has had the pleasure of working with Rob since the formalisation of our branch in Queensland.
+His role is a little diverse as he assists Aaron, our Renewables General Manager, in all and any areas he feels he can use his expertise and experience.
+More specifically, Rob works with prospective and existing clients and group partners within the Commercial & Industrial space.

 “We take a very broad and holistic approach to how we work with our clients.
 We evaluate the total picture and then look across our total range of products and services for the ideal solution.”